GeorgeGevorkyan/EXT/README.md

    More information about Authorization and needed credentials you can see <a href ="https://developer.intermedia.com/api/spec/calling/index.html#dev-guide-auth-guide">here</a>.

   To use samples you need to host this repository.
-You can use **GitHub Pages** or another hosting services:
+You can fork our repository and host it on **GitHub Pages** or also you can use another hosting services:

   1. **Fork Repository:**

       * In the top right, click Fork repository to your GitHub.
       * Choose GitHub profile.

      **[Host](https://docs.github.com/en/pages) on GitHub Pages:**

       * Under your repository name, click  Settings.
       * In the left sidebar, click Pages.
       * Choose source branch